Ready, Set, 60-second pitch!

 - Share your excitement about your business

-- Give them an overview.
+- Provide an overview.
 You can share all the details afterward

-- Let the computer give people the long description.
+- Let your online presence give people the long description.
 When you’re pitching, be genuine!
 People invest in people, so let them get to know you through your pitch.

-If you have any questions or want me to review your pitch, just ask or post a video/audio file and we can even crowdsource pitch feedback!
+If you have any questions or want to practice your pitch, just ask or post a video/audio file and we can even crowdsource pitch feedback!

 For other pitch practice opportunities, try presenting at a 1 Million Cups event powered by the Kauffman Foundation.
 There’s probably one happening in your area!